-3. Admissions procedures take account of sectoral best practice including the precepts of the Office for Students’ Conditions of Registration, Part B: Assuring and Enhancing Academic Quality, Chapter B2: -Recruitment, Selection and Admission to Higher Education and Chapter B10: - Managing Higher Education Provision with Others; and the Education and Skills Funding Agency - Apprenticeship funding and performance-management rules for training providers.
+2. Admissions procedures take account of sector best practice including the precepts of the Office for Students’ Conditions of Registration, Part B: Assuring and Enhancing Academic Quality, Chapter B2: -Recruitment, Selection and Admission to Higher Education and Chapter B10: - Managing Higher Education Provision with Others; The Institute for Apprenticeships and Technical Education – Apprenticeship Standards; and the Department for Education - Apprenticeship funding Rules.

 1. The University aims to admit students of the highest calibre, who have the academic potential and motivation to succeed on its challenging courses.

 2. The University will provide accurate information and advice to prospective students concerning its opportunities for Apprenticeships.

 3. The University welcomes applications from all candidates with the potential to succeed, regardless of their background.
 The University is committed to equality of opportunity, as stated in our Equal Opportunities Policy.
 The University aims to eliminate discrimination on the grounds of gender, race, nationality, ethnic or national origin, political beliefs, religious beliefs or practices, disability, marital status, family circumstances, sexual orientation, spent criminal convictions, age or any other inappropriate ground.